nkinnan/esphome-pace-bms/README.md

 	- **Environment Under Temperature Protection** (°C)
 	- **Environment Under Temperature Protection Release** (°C)

-What Battery Packs are Supported?
+# What Battery Packs are Supported?

+**As far as I know, many/most.**  Any not listed should simply require a small tweak to the configuration.

+However, I'd like to keep a full list here if only for search engine discoverability, so if you find that it does work with your battery pack, please contact me with the configuration settings required, the make/model of battery pack (and a link to the exact model on the manufacturer's website if possible), and what it reports for the hardware version.

+**If not listed**, for help figuring out the required settings to get your battery pack working, see [here](FIXME)

+Known working protocol version 20 battery packs:
 -
-As far as I know, many/most.
-Any not listed should simply require a small tweak to the configuration.

-However, I'd like to keep a full list here if only for search engine discoverability, so if you find that it does work with your battery pack, please contact me with the configuration tweaks required, the make/model of battery pack (and a link to the exact model on the manufacturer's website if possible), and what it reports for the hardware version.

-For help figuring out how to do those configuration tweaks to get your battery pack working, see [here](FIXME)

-**Known working protocol version 20 battery packs:**
 - **EG4 LIFEPOWER4**
   - hardware versions:
 	  - **QTHN 0d[3][6]**